electricbookworks/electric-book-deploy-workflow-ftp-ssh/README.md

 Replace `{release-version}` with the latest release (e.g. `v2.0.0`), unless you want to use an older version.

-You can also add optional inputs to customise the Ruby and Node versions, as well as the config file location:
+You can also add the following optional inputs:

 ```yaml
 name: Deploy to web server with FTP or SSH